 If you are older than 30 years, however, only private health insurance is an option for you (e.g. MAWISTA, care concept).

 If you are unsure, please contact us.

-After enrollment, your applicant ID (login & password) remains active for 20 days.
-During this period, you can log into the VIBS portal and obtain your RZ ID (important for the use of all online services) yourself.
-The Campus Card will be sent to you by mail.
-It is therefore very important to always have a current address of yours in the portal.
+After enrolment, your applicant ID (login & password) remains active for another 20 days.
+During this period, you can log into the VIBS portal and collect your RZ ID (important for using all online services) yourself.
+The Campus Card will be sent to you by post.
+It is therefore very important that you always have an up-to-date postal address in the VIBS portal.

-The CampusCard is important because it combines several functions.
-The CampusCard is used as: student ID, library card, semester ticket, "means of payment" on campus and copy card.
+The CampusCard is important because it combines various functions.
+The CampusCard is: student ID, library card, semester ticket, "means of payment" on campus and copy card.

-Important: Please note that the CampusCard usually needs to be validated at the beginning of each semester in order to be valid.
+Please note that the CampusCard must be validated at the beginning of each semester in order to be valid.
 If the CampusCard is not validated, it will lose its validity.
-Currently, no validation is necessary because you will receive your CampusCard already validated.

 Each student receives his or her data center identification (RZ-ID) and an initial password upon enrollment.
 You need these data to register for courses in the Digicampus, to get access to the WLAN and to use the computers at the university.
 You can also use the vibs portal, where you can view and change your personal data and, for example, create enrollment certificates.

 It serves as an official proof of your studies at the University of Augsburg and you need it to complete some bureaucratic steps (i.e. you have to present it to your health insurance, bank, etc. after enrollment).
 You also need to present your certificate of enrollment when you apply for your residence permit).

 To create your certificate of enrollment, please follow the steps below.
 To do so, log in to the vibs portal ⇒ https://vibs.uni-augsburg.de

 - Click on the word study service in the green field.